-Members become 100% vested in retirement benefits earned to date after five years of credited Oklahoma service.
+Members become 100% vested in retirement benefits earned to date after five years of credited Oklahoma service (seven for members who joined on or after November 1, 2017).
 Members who joined OTRS on June 30, 1992, or prior are eligible to retire at maximum benefits when age and years of creditable service total 80.
 Members joining OTRS after June 30,1992, are eligible for maximum benefits when their age and years of creditable service total 90.
 Members whose age and service do not equal the eligible limit may receive reduced benefits as early as age 55, and at age 62 receive unreduced benefits based on their years of service.
 The maximum retirement benefit is equal to 2% of final compensation for each year of credited service.